How to Advertise on Facebook: The Complete Affiliate’s Guide

-After you decide what ad formats to include, create the ads, and run them for a period of time, you can start thinking about optimizing your campaign.
+After you decide what ad formats to include, create the ads, and run them for a period of time, you can start thinking about optimizing your ROAS campaign.
 Keep in mind that you have to collect enough information to make accurate changes to your content, so avoid premature optimizations at all costs.

 Pro Tip for Your Facebook Ads Campaigns

 You should never make assumptions about which techniques work.
 Instead, you should take the time to test the different alternatives you have available and make decisions based on your results.
 Users behave differently on social media networks than on any other channel, so always back your decisions with data.